AdobeDocs/experience-manager-65.it-IT/help/forms/using/admin-help/delete-domain.md

 ---
 title: Eliminare un dominio
 seo-title: Delete a domain
-description: Scopri come utilizzare la pagina Gestione dominio per eliminare un dominio o contrassegnare un dominio esistente come obsoleto.
+description: Scopri come utilizzare la pagina Gestione dominio per eliminare un dominio o contrassegnarlo come obsoleto.
 seo-description: Learn how to use the Domain Management page to delete a domain or to mark an existing domain as obsolete.
 uuid: 0d1f9835-3e28-41d3-a3b1-e36d95384328
 contentOwner: admin